BrianC9/TA-MoovieSearcher/Readme.md

 ## Bonus requirements

+- Avoid to make the same request on submit ✅
 - Make the Movies fetching while typing on the input search
 - Implement debounce to avoid the fetching to make continuosly